noakawa/ihomes_scraping/README.md

 In addition, the code will create a file home.log with the logging and stdout.log with the output.

+### Implementation db_creation.py

+db_creation.py creates, using Mysql queries a database with four tables.
+First it establish a connection with MySQL, then creates a new database.

+You need to have access to the root user, in order to creates and implement the MySQL database.

+We used private_informaton to store our information in a private file, however you should use your own login information to run the code.

+### Implementation db_implementation.py
+Write the data we scrap into the MySQL database created in db_creation.py using 4 functions.

+* insert_city(city)
+Insert the name of the input city in table City in row city_name.

+* insert_type(type_of_property)
+Insert the input type of property in table

+* insert_property(link, sale_or_rent, type_of_property_id, floor_in_building, floor, rooms, built_area,
+                    furnished, first_listed, city_id, conditions)
+Insert the input features to table Property in the corresponding rows

+ * insert_price(property_id, date_of_today, price)
+ Insert to table Price the input features to the corresponding rows

+ * get_city_id(city)
+ Return the id of the input city from table Cities

+ * def get_type_of_property_id(prop_type)
+ Return the id of the input type of preperty from table Type_of_property

+ * get_property_id(link)
+ Retrun the property id that correspond to the given link in table Property

+ * get_price_id(property_id, price)
+ Return the id from table Price that correspond to the given price and property id

 ### Data Base
 The DataBase has 4 tables: